-Climate Change: Do I need to stop eating meat?
+Climate change: Do I need to stop eating meat?

 Many people wanting to reduce the environmental impact of their diets have cut out animal products such as milk and cheese.
 According to the Vegan Society, there were 600,000 vegans in the UK in 2018.

-The biggest environmental impact of non-meat products comes from land use change, emissions from manure and things like transport and packaging.
+The biggest environmental impact of non-meat products comes from land use change, the effect on soil quality and things like transport and packaging.

 Non-animal protein generally emits much less greenhouse gases than meat and dairy.